GemsLab/node2bits/README.md

 ```
 <bucket_id> [<node_id>]
 ```
-The hastables are used to perform unsupervised identity stitching and can be used for AND/OR Amplification.
+The hashtables are used to perform unsupervised identity stitching and can be used for AND/OR Amplification.

 # Question & troubleshooting